2004 Summer Paralympics: New rules applied to the Paralympics

 This was the last edition of the Summer Paralympics in which cities could make the decision whether or not to host the Games.
-As they were still seen as an optional and second-tier event.The International Olympic Committee (IOC) motivated by all the problems concerning the 1996 Summer Paralympics in Atlanta started a strategic partnership with the International Paralympic Committee (IPC) and demanded from all 11 applicant cities their plans regarding the Paralympics for the first time.All the cities agreed with these requirements.
+As they were still seen as an optional and second-tier event.
+International Olympic Committee (IOC) was motivated after the high number of problems concerning the 1996 Summer Paralympics held in Atlanta with a different organization started a strategic partnership with the International Paralympic Committee (IPC) and demanded from all 11 applicant cities their plans regarding the Paralympics for the first time.
+All the 11 bidding cities agreed to accept these requirements, but only three proposed different organizations.